-Discover what is the connection between salsa and rumba with this easy-to-follow guide on salsa history.
-Along the way you will also discover that the best way for you to learn salsa is to go back to rumba.
+Discover the strong connection between salsa and rumba with this easy-to-follow guide on salsa history.
+Along the way, you will also discover that the best way to learn salsa is to go back to rumba.

-When we talk about salsa, the term rumba referred to the popular Afro-Cuban dance style of Cuba.
-However, for many foreigners, rumba is confined to the ballroom style performed by dancers with long pant, shinny skirts and slick hair style.
-In fact this dance created by the black/mulato community in the late 19th century.
-When the Cuban revolution happened, the government gave this dance a strong push by making it the flagship of traditional Cuban dances.
+When we talk about Salsa, the term rumba refers to the popular Afro-Cuban dance style of Cuba.
+However, for many foreigners, Rumba is confined to the ballroom style performed by dancers with long pants, shiny skirts, and a slick hairstyle.
+This dance was created by the black/mulato community in the late 19th century.
+When the Cuban revolution happened, the government pushed this dance by making it the flagship of traditional Cuban dances.

 ■ Types of rumba

-There are 3 major types of rumba dances: Yambu, Guaguanco, and Columbia.
-In the first two types a man chases a woman using his dancing skills.
-Seduction is the key in Yambu where the rhythm is slower than Guaguanco.
-In the later, the male tries to ”vaccinate” the lady using multiple strikes that he disguises beneath his dance skills.
-In both dance styles the partners match each other’s steps using different parts of their body.
+There are three major rumba dances: Yambu, Guaguanco, and Columbia.
+In the first two types, a man chases a woman using his dancing skills.
+Seduction is the key in Yambu, where the rhythm is slower than in Guaguanco.
+In the latter, the male tries to ”vaccinate” the lady using multiple strikes that he disguises beneath his dance skills.
+In both dance styles, the partners match each other’s steps using different parts of their bodies.

-As for Columbia, it’s involves a number of male soloists.
-They dance one after the other trying to display better skills than the previous dancer.
+As for Columbia, it involves several male soloists.
+They dance one after the other, trying to display better skills than the previous dancer.

-Head over my posts on the most popular cuban dances to see how each of these styles is performed and the connection between salsa and rumba.
+Check my popular post on Cuban dances to see how each style is performed and the connection between Salsa and Rumba.

-Salsa itself was created in New York in the 1960’s following the migration of talented Latin American musicians.
-Pioneers like Eddie Torres brought a studio style to the dance, so that dancers could have a code between each other.
-He developed the system called “on 2” which basically means that the dancer breaks on the second note of a basic salsa step.
+Salsa was created in New York in the 1960s following the migration of talented Latin American musicians.
+Pioneers like Eddie Torres brought a studio style to the dance so that dancers could have a code between each other.
+He developed a system called “on 2,” which means the dancer breaks on the second note of a basic salsa step.

-However, most of the dance moves that influenced New York salsa emanated from Cuba with dance styles such as Son, Mambo, Chachacha, Rumba and others.
+However, most dance moves that influenced New York salsa emanated from Cuba with dance styles such as Son, Mambo, Chachacha, Rumba, and others.

-The influence of rumba on salsa is more heavily felt on the dance style people refer to as Cuban salsa.
-Cuban salsa dancers use a variation of dance technique depending on what music they listen to.
-You might witness a male dancer breaking away, bend his knees, expand his torso and engage in a slow pace movement with his partner.
-You would have witnessed a typical rumba move.
-Unlike Son, Rumba is more physical and playful, and requires that both dancers to be in good physical conditions.
+The influence of Rumba on Salsa is more heavily felt in the dance style people refer to as Cuban Salsa.
+Cuban salsa dancers use a variety of dance techniques depending on what music they listen to.
+You might witness a male dancer breaking away, bending his knees, expanding his torso, and engaging in a slow pace movement with his partner.
+In that case, you would have noticed a typical rumba move.
+Unlike Son, Rumba is more physical and playful and requires both dancers to be in good physical condition.

 ■ Simple Rumba step you can use in Salsa

 On the first note of a basic salsa step timing, you take a step on the side (shifting your weight on that lead leg).
-Then, you come back to centre on the count of 3.
+Then, you come back to the center on the count of 3.
 After this, you do the same movement in the opposite direction and go back on 7.
-In order to execute this move properly, bend your leg slightly and use your opposite shoulder as a counter balance to the moving leg.
+To execute this move correctly, bend your leg slightly and use your opposite shoulder to counterbalance the moving portion.